 Shape: fibrous upper edges, anvil top

-Latin: cumulus - heap; nimbus - rainy cloud
+Latin: cumulus - heap; nimbus - rain cloud

 Precipitation: heavy rain and thunderstorms

 What are cumulonimbus clouds?

 Cumulonimbus clouds are menacing looking multi-level clouds, extending high into the sky in towers or plumes.
-More commonly known as thunderclouds, cumulonimbus are the only cloud type that can produce hail, thunder and lighting.
-The base of the cloud is often flat with a very dark wall like feature hanging underneath, and may only lie a few hundred feet above the Earth's surface.
+More commonly known as thunderclouds, cumulonimbus is the only cloud type that can produce hail, thunder and lighting.
+The base of the cloud is often flat, with a very dark wall-like feature hanging underneath, and may only lie a few hundred feet above the Earth's surface.

 How do cumulonimbus clouds form?

 Cumulonimbus clouds are born through convection, often growing from small cumulus clouds over a hot surface.
 They get taller and taller until they represent huge powerhouses, storing the same amount of energy as 10 Hiroshima-sized atom bombs.
 They can also form along cold fronts as a result of forced convection, where milder air is forced to rise over the incoming cold air.

 Cumulonimbus clouds are associated with extreme weather such as heavy torrential downpours, hail storms, lightning and even tornadoes.
 Individual cumulonimbus cells will usually dissipate within an hour once showers start falling, making for short-lived, heavy rain.
 However, multicell or supercell storms contain many cumulonimbus clouds and the intense rainfall may last much longer.